 All of our individual loan data are aggregated to the local market level.
 For this study, we also aggregate over time to produce cross-sectional observations for our local markets.
-We use Metropolitan Statistical Areas (MSAs) to define the relevant local market for urban areas and non-MSA counties as the local market for rural areas.
+As in studies by Berger and Hannon (1989), Calem and Carlino (1991), Jackson (1992a, 1992b), Shaffer (1994, 2004), and Berger (1995), we use Metropolitan Statistical Areas (MSAs) to define the relevant local market for urban areas and non-MSA counties as the local market for rural areas.